College Resources

 In the program, student interns will:

-• Be matched with a host site working at the legislature for the 2017 session. (matches will be made based on the application and interview process)
+- Be matched with a host site working at the legislature.
+(Matches will be made based on the application and interview process)

-• Get paid a minimum of $12/hour.
+- Earn a minimum of $12 per hour.
 (Some host sites have elected to pay more.)

-• Attend regular cohort meetings (one Friday/month) with their colleagues in the program for networking and skill-building sessions.
-Topics may include subjects such as how the legislature works, public speaking, networking, applying for jobs, and others.
+- Attend regular cohort meetings (one Friday per month) with their colleagues in the program for networking and skill-building sessions.
+Topics may include subjects such as how the legislative process works, public speaking, networking, job application, and others.
 Interns will also be introduced to young and established leaders in Minnesota politics.

 Important dates:

-• January 9 - May 25: Internship start and end date
+- January 9 - May 25: Internship start and end dates

 Contact AnnMallort Patrow if you are interested!